1910 Auckland Rugby League season: Northcote Ramblers join the Northern Union Code

 On 15 April a meeting was held at Northcote to form a rugby league club there.
 There were 37 players and supporters present.
 Mr. D. W. MacLean chaired the meeting.
 21 players enrolled at the new club.
 Mr Lepper was appointed hon secretary, and Mr A. Jackson treasurer.
 The club was initially to be called the Northcote Warriors however within a week this was changed to the Northcote Ramblers which they were known as for decades afterwards.
 Today the club is known as the Northcote Tigers.
 The team played their first ever match on 23 April when they took on a combined Newton Rangers and Ponsonby United junior team in Northcote.
 The home team won by 18 points to 8 with Jack Stanaway refereeing.

 Myers Cup (First Grade Championship)

 Sixteen matches were played until the final round on 20 August where City Rovers defeated Ponsonby United to become the inaugural champions of Auckland club Rugby League (which at this time was referred to as 'Northern Union' in the media).
 The Round 4 match between North Shore and City won by City 12–6 did not have the point scorers reported.
 In the Round 6 match between Ponsonby and City the match was abandoned after Albert Opai Asher led the City team off the field after protesting the non awarding of a 'try' to the City team.
 After an inquiry by the league during the week Asher apologised.

 Senior competition

+Statistics

+There were 16 first grade games played with 69 tries, 24 conversions, and 10 penalties.
+The average number of points per game was 18.3, with 4.3 tries per game.
+With 24 conversions from 69 attempts the successful percentage was 35.